IPCLorenz/quantumsdk-btle-demo/README.md

-# IPCMobile BTLE Demo for XCode
+# QuantumSDK BTLE Demo for XCode

 ## Getting the SDK and Developer Key
 1. Login to [IPCMobile Developer Portal](https://developer.ipcmobile.com/).